HPI-Poker/competition-2025-winners/README.md

 You can install the libraries in the `Dockerfile` of your bot.
 For python you can also add it to the `requirements.txt`.
 Make sure that all resources your bot requires are inside of the `Dockerfile` and the directory of the bot.

 If you are running your bot without docker you should also add the library to your `environment.yaml`.

-### Submission
-Before the competitions you will have to push the code of your current bot into the correct subdirectory of the `submission` directory.
-See `submission/example` as an example structure.
-We will only consider the code inside of this directory (make sure no files outside of this directory are referenced) that was pushed before the deadline.
-Edit the `name.txt` to give your bot a name for the final competition.

 ## Running your Poker Bot
 The engine can run an 1v1 poker game consisting of several rounds between two bots. `.env` contains the configuration for your matchup including the paths to the two bots you want to play against each other.
 The rest of the configuration is setup just as in the final tournament.
 You may change them while developing e.g. preventing to enforce the game clock to prevent timeouts while debugging your bot.